 DVgroup suggested me that I should use FB360 Spatial Workstation for the spatialisation work.
 This plugin and software package by Facebook seems to be the most widely used spatialisation package at the moment.
 Although being free it still has quite complete set of features including support for 2nd order Ambisonics, cross-platform compatibility, spatialisation graphically on top of the video image, and real-time VR monitoring using an HMD (Head-Mounted Display), in this case HTC Vive.
 However, in reality FB360 turned out to be buggy and limited in some features, picky with video formats and quite processor-demanding.
 Also the built-in binauraliser and its room-modelling do not sound very convincing, but that was not a big issue for me as the final audio will be played from Wwise using its binaural encoder plugin.

 I tried to find an alternative to FB360 with a similar feature set, but it was difficult.
-Right in the beginning of the project in February I contacted a French company Aspic which were about to release a beta version of their CinematicVR package for developers in a month or so.
+Right in the beginning of the project in February I contacted a French company Aspic who were about to release a beta version of their CinematicVR package for developers in a month or so.
 Unfortunately the release date was delayed so that it came out only in the end of June.
 I don't know how good the software package is, but it would have been nice to try it out already in this project.
 Later I learned that it's Windows only, and as I was working mainly on Mac that would have been a bit of a problem, but not a deal breaker.

 Another solutions, however without real-time VR monitoring, would have been AudioEase 360pan suite.
 AudioEase is famous for their Altiverb convolution reverb plugin used by professional film sound editors, so I would assume the quality of 360pan would have been very good, too.
 However the price was too much for the budget and I wanted to test real-time monitoring using the Vive headset, so I had to proceed with FB360.

 In the project there are two audio-only scenes, the prologue and epilogue.
 For those I was free to try any spatialiser solution as there was no need to sync anything to video.
 I could have animated the audio objects in Unity and use a binaural spatialiser there, which retrospectively thinking would have been the best option, but I ended up creating the scenes in Reaper using VST plugins and exporting the audio in 2nd order Ambisonics as I did with the film sequences.
 EDIT: Later I did just that: recreated the scenes in Unity using animated audio objects and dearVR spatialiser plugin.

 For Unity the ultimately best spatialiser I have tested so far is dearVR.
 It sounds far more realistic than any other spatialiser I have experience with.
 Conveniently dearVR released their VST plugin during my intern period, so I immediately downloaded a demo, and it sounded amazing.
 However the price was a bit too much for this project, so I started to look for other options.